 World War II: The Battle for Berlin (April 1945)

 Figure 1.--This film still shows German children playing in the rubble of Berlin in 1945 immediately after the war ended in 1945.
-The boy wears suspender shorts with the common H-bar strap across his chest, a sleeveless sweater, a checked shirt, and knee socks.
+The boy wears suspender shorts with the common H-bar strap across his chest, a sleeveless sweater and a checked shirt.
 Both these children look amazingly well dressed considering the terrible privations they must have had to endure during the terrible final battle in Berlin.

 Stalin's Orders